jundalisay/sp/content/en/superphysics/principles/chapter-01g.md

 5 Layers | Non-Living | Material

-## Basis for the 3 Gunas or Subelements
+## Basis for the 3 Gunas or Sub-elements

 These 3 divisions also manifest as the basis for the 3 Gunas of subelements within each Element, to be explained in the next Chapter.